- "In a typical year, around 200 companies report net income of $2 billion or more," the US Treasury said.

 Yellen earlier this week announced that Washington would push the G20 for an agreement on a global minimum corporate tax to stem the erosion of government revenues, and the bloc is expected to unveil a proposal by July.

-G20 finance ministers met Wednesday and agree to continue work on a “globally fair, sustainable and modern international tax system.”
+G20 finance ministers met Wednesday and agreed to continue work on a "globally fair, sustainable and modern international tax system."

-Biden’s proposal partially reverse the move by his predecessor Donald Trump, who pushed a corporate tax cut through Congress in 2017, that Yellen said cost the United States jobs and tax revenue.
+Biden's plan partially reverses former president Donald Trump's 2017 corporate tax cut, a reform Yellen said cost the United States jobs and tax revenue.

 "The law actually incentivizes American companies to offshore their workers and investments and to shift their profits to tax havens," she said.